 Historic Burnham-on-Crouch, on the Dengie Peninsula, is famed for its annual regatta.
 The quirky quayside town is peppered with pubs but The Oyster Smack Inn is one of the best.
 The tavern has been a local landmark since the 1800s but in the last few years, it has been transformed into a stylish gastropub.
 And not only can you eat here, but you can stay over, too.

 Pretty good.
 There’s an extra charge of £10 per night for visiting dogs and they are very welcome to join you for drinks or a meal in the bar.
 No provisions are provided for pets, however, so be sure to bring your own food, bowls and bedding.

 Tell me more about the Oyster Smack Inn

-AND WHEN I’M DOG TIRED?
-Retreat to one of the ten en-suite rooms – half of which are above the pub and half of which are outdoor “chalets”.
+There are ten en-suite rooms to retreat to – half of which are above the pub and half of which are outdoor “chalets”.
 Ours, Room 2, was one of the latter, tucked away behind the pub where you can park right outside.

 Three types of rooms are available – Classic, Deluxe and Superior.
 Ours fell into the mid-range Deluxe category but it was more than big enough for two, plus a dog.
 It had a super king size bed and immaculate wooden flooring, complemented by Shaker-style furniture and some lovely photographs of Burnham.
 There was also a large flatscreen TV and tea and coffee-making facilities, not to mention lovely biscuits and toiletries.